Subscribie/docs/index.rst

 Subscription Website Builder's Documentation
 ========================================================

-Subscription Website Builder (Subscribie) makes is easy for you to design and build a subscription based website.
-We've built all the complicated stuff for
-you:
+.. sidebar:: What you get

 	* Take recurring payments using direct debit
 	* Instant payments for up-front costs
 	* A simple workflow

+Subscription Website Builder (Subscribie) makes is easy for you to design and build a subscription based website.
+We've built all the complicated stuff for you.

+A simple workflow:

 1. Customer chooses a package
 2. Customer enters contact info
 3. Take one-off/monthly or both payment

 User's Guide
 ==================